10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 • Tax-related fees

-• Exit loads, if any
+• Exit loads or surrender charges, if any

 • How they minimise your total cost-to-invest